 Generally speaking, these elbow pads can’t be adjusted beyond their intended sizes.
 Therefore if you find that you don’t fit into one of their intended ranges adequately, a search for a more adjustable elbow guard may be in order.

-If you want to protect your elbows and arms from serious impact injury, and you don’t mind a bit of breaking in discomfort, these elbow pads from Alpinestars may be the way to go.
+If you want to protect your elbows and arms from a serious impact injury, and you don’t mind a bit of breaking in discomfort, these elbow pads from Alpinestars may be the way to go.
 Designed for protection and ease of use, these elbow pads can easily keep your elbows safe while on the trail.

-Criteria Used For The Evaluation
+Criteria Used for Evaluation

-Since there were quite a few different items that we thought would be the best mountain bike accessories, our criteria was somewhat varied.
+Since there were quite a few different items that we thought would be the best mountain bike accessories, our criteria were somewhat varied.
 However, there were a number of general principles that we considered when filtering out the best in the market today.

-The next criteria that we considered was how well the item worked, or it’s functionality.
+The next criterion that we considered was how well the item worked, or it’s functionality.
 Did the headlight lamp actually have the brightness needed, and did the polarized sunglasses actually do the job of making sure visibility was top-notch?
 Often finding the best mountain bike accessories means finding out which ones will work for you, and in the environment that you ride in.
 For example, if you really don’t do too much night riding, a headlight lamp may be unnecessary.
 However, a quality helmet is almost a universal need, no matter where or when you decide to cycle.

 Mountain biking is a sport that can have a wide range of terrains to cover.
 Indeed, not every trail leads you through a treacherous mountain pass, nor does every one lead you through a meadow in the foothills.
-Some places are strewn with rocks, while others feature a more sandy, yet harder to navigate ground surface.
+Some places are strewn with rocks, while others feature a sandier, yet harder to navigate ground surface.

 By taking the terrain that you are traveling through into consideration, you can better choose the accessories that you need.
 For example, if you’re going to be traveling over terrain that has a great deal of debris or small rocks, you’ll probably want to consider getting quality knee and shin protectors.
 Also, if the trail is often muddy, you’ll definitely want to think about having a quality bike multi-tool on hand to deal with the various mishaps and accidents that might happen along the way.

-Q: Are there specific mountain bike accessories for different styles of mountain biking?
+q: Are there specific mountain bike accessories for different styles of mountain biking?

-Q: How do I know if an accessory is the right one for me?
+q: How do I know if an accessory is the right one for me?

-Q: How do I know how much stuff I need to bring?
+q: How do I know how much stuff I need to bring?

 The actual number of accessories that you take with you while mountain biking depends on a few different factors.
 The first, of course, is the concern for safety on the trail.
-At a minimum you should take with you what you’ll need to safely get back to a populated area if something happens to your bike.
+At a minimum, you should take with you what you’ll need to safely get back to a populated area if something happens to your bike.
 So if the trail you’re riding on is a bit remote, be prepared to take more things, like repair kits, first aid kits, and water, etc. The second thing to consider is the duration of your ride.
 A longer ride will mean that there is more of a chance of mishaps occurring, so additional accessories may be in order.

-Q: How do I know if I have the right size helmet?
+q: How do I know if I have the right size helmet?

 Getting the proper fit for your helmet is perhaps one of the most important things you can do to ride safely, both on the mountain trail and in the urban setting.
 Thankfully with the current helmet designs, finding one with a proper fit is easier than ever.